 Although some smartwatches will include an IP rating, you'll more often than not find water proof capabilities denoted by ATM, at least with watches designed for sports or outdoor activities.
 ATM stands for atmospheres (nothing to do with cash machines), and basically indicates how much pressure it can take.
 Or in other words, how deep you can take it under water.

 It's normally reserved for devices designed to be used underwater, and in most cases, 1 ATM is 10 metres, 5 ATM is 50 metres and 10 ATM is 100 metres.
-With the newest Apple Watch Series 4, that depth is 50 metres, so it can be used to track swimming.
+With the Apple Watch for example, that depth is 50 metres, so it can be used to track swimming.